jericrealubit/weather-app/README.md

 # Weather-App

-A lightweight, fully responsive weather forecast viewer built with Vue 3, Nuxt 3, Tailwind CSS and the OpenWeatherMap API.
+A lightweight, fully responsive weather forecast viewer built with Vue 3, Nuxt 3, and Tailwind CSS.
+It features real-time online user statistics powered by Supabase.

-Featuring a built-in light/dark mode toggle (persists to `localStorage` & respects your OS preference), mobile-first design and zero-build-step deployment.
+Featuring a built-in light/dark mode toggle (persists to localStorage & respects your OS preference), mobile-first design, and zero-build-step deployment.

 ## 🔗 Links